 A. Martel requests clarification of salaries and the process.
 Response that today we will approve salaries to be brought for Resolution at the next monthly meeting.

 J. Merchant feels the Trustees salary should be increased to reflect a fairer wage gap amongst elected positions.
 He’s reviewed other salaries and though Torch Lake Township does pay more than other Townships, the gap amongst the different positions is not quite as large as here.
 As a new trustee, he feels the hours he has worked would put him at a proportionately low hourly wage.
 A. Martel does not feel he is overpaid but also admits it would be interesting to review other townships.
-S. Schultz mentioned that other Townships pay Trustees per diem and asks if this would be something he feels would be appropriate.
+S. Schultz mentioned that other Townships pay Trustees A SALARY OR A per diem and asks if this would be something he feels would be appropriate.
 Discussion ensued.

 B. Cook will be reviewing the Deputy Clerk/Treasurer and Commissioner/Committee members pay schedule.
 Due to increase in meetings, he feels it would be fair to increase the Chairperson’s rate as they are responsible for organizing and leading each meeting.
 Duties for the Deputy Clerk have greatly increased to support and increase.
 Provided added information to various item lines.
 Remove Meeting Room attendant budget line.
 Seasonal Day Park workers will be going up to a flat rate of $16.00/hr.
 Park Attendant lead Coordinator may or may not occur.
 All Blue line items will receive the 4% increase.
 Review of fire fighters’ salary which include night premiums were increased.
 A. Martel requests clarification for the EMS salaries.
 B. Cook reports that he did meet today with M. Bertram and notes there is a small deficit at this point but nothing that wasn’t anticipated.
 Review of past year and current anticipation discussed.
 A. Martel asks for clarification from J. Spencer regarding her statements.
 She spoke to reassignment of duties and inquiries for people regarding FOIA’s which may or may not be paid.
 S. Schultz suggested that the payroll for Payroll Clerk should be an added category.
 B. Cook will add this to Other Township Workers categories.